 Satan as a Horned God

 By far, the most well-known version of the devil is that of a wooly goatman who frolicks with witches in the dead of night.
 This motif developed well after the Protestant Reformation, when the European witch hysterias reached their apex.
 It has no biblical basis, but is instead a synthesis of Protestant reactions to Judaism, Catholicism, several medieval Christian heresies, and numerous polytheist folk traditions.
-Much has already been said of how the devil’s horns and cloven hooves were appropriated from the Greek satyr god Pan, who similarly enjoys frolicking with nymphs at night.
-But there are actually several gods who were absorbed into this devil, not just Pan.
-Virtually every culture has acknowledged some kind of nocturnal horned god who digs raunchy, bacchanalian rites; and it is here that I experience the most trouble with my surrounding culture.
+Much has already been said of how the devil’s horns and cloven hooves were appropriated from the Greek satyr God Pan, who similarly enjoys frolicking with nymphs at night.
+But there are actually several Gods who were absorbed into this devil, not just Pan.
+Virtually every culture has acknowledged some kind of nocturnal horned God who digs raunchy, bacchanalian rites; and it is here that I experience the most trouble with my surrounding culture.
 As with most people, this is the “Satan” I always think of first whenever anyone brings up “the devil.”
 Society has drilled it into me since birth that horned, hoofed goatmen are supposed to be “evil”; and yet this imagery is quite sacred and inspirational to me personally.

-Set is just one of the many gods whose imagery was appropriated for this version of Satan (thanks to the Coptic Church).
+Set is just one of the many Gods whose imagery was appropriated for this version of Satan (thanks to the Coptic Church).
 We see this in Set’s affinity for nighttime, the color red, and such horned Artiodactyla as oryx and antelope.
-We can also see it in His attraction to goddesses who defy conventional gender roles (Taweret, Ishtar, Nephthys, Anat, etc.).
-And then there’s the fact that He is the god of wilderness, deserts, and other places beyond human civilization.
+We can also see it in His attraction to Goddesses who defy conventional gender roles (Taweret, Ishtar, Nephthys, Anat, etc.).
+And then there’s the fact that He is the God of wilderness, deserts, and other places beyond human civilization.
 From the moment I first met Him back in 1997, I have always felt compelled to honor Set out in the woods at night; so I identify with the Horned God image pretty strongly.
 For this reason, my brain does two things whenever people talk about “Satan” around me (whether it’s in conversations about religion, horror movies, or heavy metal music):

 - It immediately conjures up a Horned God image.